ceres-c/PicoMax/README.md

 ### Scope captures
 In the captures below you can see a succesfull glitch.
-- Channel 1 (yellow) is the input to the A, B and C pin of the MAX4619
+- Channel 1 (yellow) is the input to the A, B and C pins of the MAX4619
-- Channel 2 (magenta) is the PIC pin that will be raised when the glitch fails (not shown here)
+- Channel 2 (magenta) is the PIC pin that will be raised when the glitch fails (event not shown here)
 - Channel 3 (cyan) is the PIC pin that will be raised when the loop starts
 - Channel 4 (green) is the power supply to the PIC

 ![Succesful glitch](img/glitch_success.png)
 ![Successful glitch zoomed](img/glitch_success_closeup.png)